 As such, eagle tattoos are often associated with the masculine qualities of solar gods in different religions.

-They’re a symbol of freedom and patriotism in US.
+They’re a symbol of freedom and patriotism in the US.

-Bears are a versatile symbol that can represent fierceness and raw power, maternal love, or even just cuddly cuteness.
+Bear tattoos are a versatile tattoo symbol that can represent fierceness and raw power, maternal love, or even just cuddly cuteness.